b-lack/vwm-brandenburg/README.md

 npm install
 # or
 yarn
-# bundle and serve the app with webpack
+# bundle and serve the app
+npm dev

+# bundle and build the app
 npm start
 ```